What it means to be a Muslim in the 21st century

-Despite many Muslim groups or organisations proactively sharing positive manifestations of Islam on Internet, there are still numerous examples of negative reports in Western media producing misleading information about Islam which severely influences the image of the faith.
-Muslims are also being equated with terrorism: the spread of Islamophobia after 9/11 added fuel to the fire in distressing Muslim across the world.
+Despite many Muslim groups or organisations proactively sharing positive manifestations of Islam on Internet.
+There are still numerous examples of negative reports in Western media.
+This producing misleading information about Islam which severely influences the image of the faith.
+Muslims are also being equated with terrorism.
+The spread of Islamophobia after 9/11 added fuel to the fire in distressing Muslim across the world.

-Muslim youth should also seek to derive inspiration from “Golden Age” of Islam which included the intellectual awakening during the Abbasid period of Islam, renowned for unprecedented scientific progress, and understand how they have contributed to our world today instead of glorifying an age without truly understanding it.
+Muslim youth should also seek to derive inspiration from “Golden Age” of Islam.
+This included the intellectual awakening during the Abbasid period of Islam, renowned for unprecedented scientific progress.
+And understand how they have contributed to our world today instead of glorifying an age without truly understanding it.